YashSen27/YashSen27-JsonPowerDB-Micro-Project-Login2Explore-/README.md

 # JsonPowerDB

-## This mini-project performs CRUD operations using JsonPowerDB.
+## This mini-project performs CRUD operations using JsonPowerDB for Login2Explore.

 ###### JsonPowerDB is a high performance, creative and disruptive multi-mode DBMS.